 and

-\end{theorem} Although the literature on local linear regression is dense, the proof of (\ref{eq:length}) and (\ref{eq:lengthderiv}) needs some adjustments that are postponed to Appendix \ref{sec:appth1}.\\~\\ {\em Step 2: Decomposing growth profiles into rescaled growth shape and warping functions}.\\ For the benchmark growth profile $L_{T_k}(\cdot)$ at a given constant temperature $T_k$, one postulates the existence and uniqueness of a rescaled growth shape $S_{T_k}$ mapping $[0,1]$ into $\R$ and a strictly increasing warping function $w_{T_k}$ mapping $[0,t^k_{pup}]$ into $[0,1]$ such that, for any time $t$ after hatching, $L_{T_k}(t) \, = \, S_{T_k} \circ w_{T_k}(t),$ where $S_{T_k}$ and $w_{T_k}$ are derived from $L_{T_k}(\cdot)$ by aligning hatching time, time of maximum length $t^k_{max}$ and pupation time $t^k_{pup}$.
+\end{theorem} Although the literature on local linear regression is dense, the proof of (\ref{eq:length}) and (\ref{eq:lengthderiv}) needs some adjustments that are presented in the Supplementary Material.\\~\\ {\em Step 2: Decomposing growth profiles into growth shape and warping functions}.\\ For the growth profile $L_{T_k}(\cdot)$ at a given constant temperature $T_k$, one postulates the existence and unicity of a growth shape $S_{T_k}$ mapping $[0,1]$ into $\R$ and a strictly increasing warping function $w_{T_k}$ mapping $[0,1]$ into $[0,1]$ such that, for any time $t$ after hatching, $L_{T_k}(t) \, = \, S_{T_k} \circ w_{T_k}(t/t_{pup,T}),$ where $S_{T_k}$ and $w_{T_k}$ are derived from $L_{T_k}(\cdot)$ by aligning the curves at 0, $t^k_{max}/t_{pup,T}$ and 1.
 For a given real $\alpha\in(0,1)$ and for any $k$ varying from 1 to $K$, the warping function $w_{T_k}$ is assumed to be a quadratic polynomial such that: